 Update: These offers for the Gold Delta SkyMiles® Credit Card from American Express and the Platinum Delta SkyMiles® Credit Card from American Express have expired.
 Learn more about the current offers here.

-While Delta SkyMiles aren’t my favorite mileage currency, these are really big bonuses that are worth taking advantage of, in my opinion.
-At a minimum, SkyMiles can be redeemed for a penny each towards the cost of a Delta ticket, meaning those 60,000-70,000 mile bonuses are worth a minimum of $600-700.
+While Delta SkyMiles aren’t my favorite mileage currency, at a minimum, SkyMiles can be redeemed for a penny each towards the cost of a Delta ticket.
 However, you should be able to do much better than that by redeeming for premium cabin international tickets.

 The great thing about this offer is that it doesn’t matter how big of a purchase you make.
 If you book a Delta award ticket and pay just a few dollars in taxes and put it on the card, you’d get the full $50-100 statement credit, depending on which card you have.

 If you don’t have an immediate Delta purchase in mind, it’s a no brainer to purchase a Delta eGift card, which can be purchased for just $50.
-So buying a $50 Delta gift card would trigger a $50 statement credit on the Gold Delta SkyMiles Card, or a $100 statement credit on the Platinum Delta SkyMiles Card.
+So buying a $50 Delta gift card would trigger a $50 statement credit on the Gold Delta SkyMiles® Credit Card from American Express, or a $100 statement credit on the Platinum Delta SkyMiles® Card from American Express.
 That’s pretty awesome.
 These gift cards don’t expire, so you can always buy them now and surely will find a use for them eventually.